 Hi Guys!
-Winter is coming and it can get pretty cold even in Pakistan, especially Lahore and Islamabad, and in United States.
+Winter is coming and it can get pretty cold even in Pakistan, especially Lahore and Islamabad, and in the United States.
 As you know I am all about morphing western trends into something classically-modern with accessories and sometimes even merging them with eastern aesthetics.
 I have collaborated with many brands and designers to marry my personal style with their designing ethos.
 So I decided to continue this radicalization of modern fashion and encourage my beautiful Pakistani and Pakistani-American ladies to wear winter coats with their eastern-wear.
 So here goes:

-Tulip pants have been the rage for some time now and much to the dismay of some, hold a strong clout in pages of trend alerting magazines and blogs.
+Tulip pants have been the rage for some time now and much to the dismay of some, hold strong clout in pages of trend alerting magazines and blogs.
 So how about a fun twist by pairing this beautiful coat and tulip pants?
-This Herringbone Bow-Neck Jacket (See HERE) can be paired with some embellished tulip pants and dressed with some closed-toe shoes that will make the look very high fashion.
+This Herringbone Bow-Neck Jacket (See HERE) can be paired with some embellished tulip pants and dressed up with some closed-toe shoes that will make this look very high fashion.
 I would go with some velvets and my latest craze-tissue fabric for the tulip pants as a contrast to this casual coat.

 Ghararas are everywhere these days!
 So why not continue the trend during winters?
 Generation Pakistan has some beautiful and colorful cotton ghararas that would look beautiful with this coat Military Jacket (See HERE).
-Don’t wear a dupatta, but instead a colorful beret and an equally colorful Hermes Birkin bag and you are good to go.
+Don’t wear a dupatta but instead, a colorful beret and an equally colorful Hermes Birkin bag and you are good to go.

 Kameez and Churidaar or Pants: